expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 #### Returns

-The promise resolves with `{ browserPackages: string[], defaultPackage: string, servicePackages: string[], preferredPackage: string }`
+The promise resolves with `{ browserPackages: string[], defaultBrowserPackage: string, servicePackages: string[], preferredBrowserPackage: string }`

 - **browserPackages (_string[]_)** : All packages recognized by `PackageManager` as capable of handling Custom Tabs.
 Empty array means there is no supporting browsers on device.
 - **defaultBrowserPackage (_string_ | null)** : Default package chosen by user.
 Null if there is no such packages.
 Null usually means, that user will be prompted to choose from available packages.